Oneflow-Inc/libai/docs/source/tutorials/basics/Training.md

     main(args)
 ```

 Using ``trainer & hook`` system means there will always be some non-standard behaviors which is hard to support in LiBai, especially for research.
-For this reason, we intentionally keep the ``trainer & hook`` system minimal, rather than powerful.
+Therefore, we intentionally keep the ``trainer & hook`` system minimal, rather than powerful.

 ### Customize Hooks in Trainer